bunting-econ/sample_project.jl/docs/src/index.md

 ```

-## Empirical vignette

-The following code generates Table XX in BBU (2023)
+The following code partially replicates the empirical application in Bugni; Bunting and Ura (2023).

 ```@setup init
 import Random